moehoshio/NekoLcServer/api.md

 1. In most cases, we use JSON for data interaction.
 2. The client and server must include the header: "Content-Type: application/json".
+3. All request bodies should use the `<Subject/Action>Request` format, and responses should use `<Subject/Action>Response`.
+    - `<Subject/Action>Request`: The request body format, which is a JSON object containing the request parameters.
+    - `<Subject/Action>Response`: The response body format, which is a JSON object containing the response data.
+    Example:

+    ```json
+    {
+      "loginRequest": {
+         "username": "user",
+         "password": "pass"
+      },
+      // Additional information, such as preferences
+      "preferences": {
+         "language": "en"
+      }
+    }
+    ```

-3. If authentication is required, include the header Authorization: Bearer {token} in the request.
+4. If authentication is required, include the header Authorization: Bearer {token} in the request.
-4. Standard error response format:
+5. Standard error response format:

     | Field | Type | Description | value/example |
     | --- | --- | --- | --- |